Methotrexate for Dogs

 • Xatmep®

-There are also many other names internationally plus multiple generic forms.8
+There are also many other names, plus multiple generic forms.8

 How Methotrexate for Dogs Works

 Methotrexate inhibits many enzymes responsible for nucleotide synthesis.
-For those interested, examples include dihydrofolate reductase, thymidylate synthase, aminoimidazole caboxamide ribonucleotide transformylase (AICART), and amido phosphoribosyltransferase.8
+Examples include dihydrofolate reductase, thymidylate synthase, aminoimidazole carboxamide ribonucleotide transformylase (AICART), and amido phosphoribosyltransferase.8

 Consequently, cells are unable to create new DNA and divide.